khushi-sabarad/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 <img width="250" alt="case1 op3" src="https://github.com/khushi-sabarad/8-Week-SQL-Challenge/assets/71957748/730d7dd5-02d1-4a3d-af83-7636e5bd1a85">

+The first item, from the menu, purchased by:
+  - Customer A was Sushi
+  - Customer B was Curry
+  - Customer C was Ramen

 ***

 4. What is the most purchased item on the menu and how many times did all customers purchase it?